 We guarantee that all donations go to the families we assist for free.
 No items donated to KCA are sold.
-We have had one part-time employee managing our weekday food rescue operations.
-This position was paid for through a grant.
+During this financial year we employed 0.10 FTE person to assist run our food rescue operations.
+All the rest of the work was carried out by our volunteers with one of the trustees being a full-time volunteer for KCA.
 Where there are unavoidable administrative costs we fundraise or apply for grants for these separately so that donors are aware of what they are contributing to.